kyma-project/community/collaboration/sig-core/decisions/dr-021-Remove-k8s-api-server-proxies.md

 The benefits:
 - faster installation and lower resource consumption (6 components less),
 - reduced complexity of authentication and authorization flow
-- improved security (e.g. removed service accounts with powerful roles)
+- improved security (e.g. removed service accounts with powerful roles),
 - faster development and easier maintenance of the Console UI.

 As a result of this decision, the following decisions are invalidated: